Auto Broker Magic

 You should go already armed with the trade-in values (the wholesale value) for the cars you're interested in through sites such as Kelley Blue Book and NADAGuides.

-There's also one that might be a bit more accurate because the inputs will include either your license plate or VIN#.
-You can get it at Edmund's Trade-In Quotes and without being contacted by any third parties.
+There's also one that might be a bit more accurate because the inputs will include either your license plate or VIN# followed by many simple, but specific, yes/no questions.
+It really focuses in on the detail of the specific vehicle.
+You can get it at Edmund's Trade-In Quotes.
+And free, of course

 Actually, I think it's a good idea to know the value of your asset whether you are in the market or not.
 It's just a good idea to know these things.